oviirup/jiosaavn-extension/README.md

 ![][sh_gh_stars] ![][sh_version] [![][sh_downloads]][release]

 Simple and effective extension to download Songs, Albums, or Playlists from _jioSaavn.com_ with just one click.
 It also hides ads and promotions from JioSaavn Web, and slightly tweaks the UI.
-Last but not least, it implements long-awaited dark mode.
+Last but not least, it implements long-awaited **dark mode**.

 Give it a star if you love the extension.\
 [Follow][profile] me if you want to get updates of my repos.